 If you’re a general fan of either plaintext or markdown then chances are you’re familiar with the majority of these tools.

 The core toolset:

-- Atom for my text editor (although any text editor would do)
+- A text editor (any text editor will do)

 - Markdown for markup, using the Pandoc markdown flavour